base/base/docs/specs/glossary.md

 A batcher transaction is a transaction submitted by a [batcher] to a data availability provider, in order to make channels available.
 These transactions carry one or more full frames, which may belong to different channels.
-A channel's frame may be split between multiple batcher transactions.
+A channel's frames may be split between multiple batcher transactions.

 When submitted to Ethereum calldata, the batcher transaction's receiver must be the sequencer inbox address.
 The transaction must also be signed by a recognized batch submitter account.
 The recognized batch submitter account